 It explains that authorisation does not lapse and wishes to remind younger farmers who may have recently taken over the running of a farm that the farm may already have received authorisation and that this authorisation remains with the farm.

 One caveat to this is where the land designation status of the lands changes significantly and introduces restrictions on practices that can take place.
 Farmers with queries can contact the groundwater authorisations team on 028-926 33445.

 Sheep dipper condition

 Another important aspect to remember from a cross-compliance and groundwater authorisation perspective is the condition in which the dipping unit is maintained.
-The tank itself must be leak proof, with any drainage plugs initially present now permanently sealed.
+The tank itself must be leak-proof, with any drainage plugs initially present now permanently sealed.
 Dip tubs must also be covered with a solid cover when not in use.
-An example of a suitable cover is shown on the left.

 Each unit must also have a draining pen that allows excess dip to flow back to the tank.
 This must also be in good condition with the base free from any cracks and capable of collecting all dip draining from the fleece of sheep.